Everything you need to know

 What is the difference between Codelearn and computer science classes at school or other academies?

-At school and most of academies students can learn how to use certain tools on their computers.
-At Codelearn we teach them how to build new ones.
+If you imagine computers as cars, IT education has been usually about knowing “how to drive”.
+Instead, we teach “how to build the car”.
+At school, students can usually learn how to use certain tools on their computers.
+At Codelearn, we teach them how to build new ones.

 At what age can kids join Codelearn?